 5.3 Progress Reports and Consultation.

 5.3.1 Progress Reports.
-Contractor shall submit to Owner, by the sixteenth (16th) day of each month, a written progress report (in form reasonably satisfactory to Owner) that shall include, at a minimum, a description of the progress of the Work, the status of the supply of goods, materials and Equipment necessary for the completion of the Work, a comparison of the actual schedule of the Work with the Project Schedule, and an evaluation of problems and deficiencies and a description of any planned corrective action with respect thereto.
+Contractor shall submit to Owner, by the sixteenth (16th) day of each month, a written progress report (in form reasonably satisfactory to Owner) that shall include, at a minimum, a description of the progress of the Work, the status of the supply of goods, materials and Equipment necessary for the completion of the Work, a comparison of the actual schedule of the Work with the Project Schedule, a comparison of the projected actual cost of the Work with the Target Cost, and an evaluation of problems and deficiencies and a description of any planned corrective action with respect thereto.
 The monthly progress report shall be delivered to Owner’s Representative.
 If Owner so directs, Contractor also shall conduct appropriate review meetings at mutually agreeable locations with representatives of Owner to review the status of the Work.
 Contractor shall promptly notify Owner in writing at any time if Contractor has reason to believe that there will be a material deviation in the Project Schedule which may result in Contractor failing to meet the Completion Date or may affect the time required for Owner to perform any of its obligations under Article 4, and Contractor will specify in said notice any corrective action planned to be taken by Contractor.

 5.3.2 Additional Reports.
 Should any material problem, emergency, strike, injury, work stoppage or legal problem be anticipated, or any unanticipated event occur which might adversely affect Contractor’s ability to perform its obligations hereunder in a timely manner, in addition to all other reports required hereunder, Contractor shall promptly prepare a written significant event report detailing all available information and steps being taken to correct such problem or event and shall deliver the significant event report to Owner as soon as reasonably practicable.
 Owner may at any time request a significant event report with respect to any event that Owner reasonably regards as significant.